dannyhope/uxbrighton/2014/mcing.md

 All the way from Oregon *give it up for*; **David Helman**

 ## Martin Langham

-Martin’s company is doing some of the most interesting work of any UX company I know and they’re based right under our noses in the so called innovation centre.
+Martin’s agency doing the most interesting work of any I know

+don’t take photos

-## --Afternoon break--
+## Afternoon break-break-break-breakbreak-

-Be back by 16:20
+back by 16:20
-Be back by 16:30 if there’s an overrun

 ## Anna Cox

-Throughout today 1 or 2 of our speakers have touched on the need to balance sceince.
+--speakers touched on the need to balance sceince.
 With these last 2 talks, we’ll try and expand on this matter.

+science isn’t necessarilty the answer to everything

+when we use scientific methods are we really using the scientific method

+I’m a scientist at heart

 First up is Anna Cox

 Anna is ___________ at ____________

 ## Andy Clarke

-## --Party--

-The after party will have food

-After party address is on the site
+Not everything should be measured

+industry’s most well respected designers

+*Please welcome* **Andy Clarke**

-## Summing up
+## Summing up-up-up-up-up-up-up-up-up-up-up

---going to uxcamp?

-sponsors
+I Know you all want to get to the party

+I’d like your help in saying a few thank yous:

+thanks Sponsors

 volunteers

 emmeline

+--audience

+## Party-party-party-party-party-party-party

+The after party will have food

+address on uxbrighton site

 audience

-I've been danny hope and this has been ux Brighton 2014
+I've been danny hope and this has been UX Brighton 2014

 # Unsorted